heading 1

 This page has been included to give information about the fellscape site which I hope will serve to answer the questions posed in the emails that I have have received over the years.

-The site was started over 9 years ago to combine the author's interest in learning to write a web site, walking in the countryside with a pub as an objective, and photography.
-The site itself has been put together using Macromedia's Suite of programs: Dreamweaver (web site design), Fireworks (creates jpegs), and Freehand (the drawing program in which the maps were drawn).
-My computer is a Mac so the site has been tested with the Mac Browser Safari, and also with Firefox and Opera Browsers.
-The Mac no longer supports the latest version of Internet Explorer so this has not been tested.
+The site was started over 20 years ago to combine the author's interest in learning to write a web site, walking in the countryside with a pub as an objective, and photography.
+The site itself has been put together using Adobe's Suite of programs: Dreamweaver (web site design) and Illustrator (the drawing program in which the maps were drawn).
+My computer is a Mac so the site has been tested with the Mac Browser Safari, and also with Firefox and Opera browsers.
+However, Chrome has been found to be the best browser with Safari the least favoured.

 I started the walks in the winter of 2002 from my then base at Stonyhurst College and worked my way clockwise around the Forest of Bowland; 17 Walks in all.
-5 Walks following the Hodder then followed.
 These walks range from 6 to 11 miles.
 Each walk is designed to print out on a sheet of A4 paper.

 It was my intention from the outset to vary each walk so that the walk starts low down, takes in part of a fell, and then returns to the level.
 Clearly the nature of the path will vary.
 Once on the open fell the walker might expect to meet a stony or rutted path, potholes, wet/ muddy/ marshy/ boggy- ground , and fairly steep inclines; this is all part and parcel of fell walking in the Forest of Bowland.
 Bearing in mind that the Forest of Bowland is one of the wettest areas in England, it goes without saying that the walker should be adequately clothed and shod, and a compass carried to find the occasional bearing.